RPSGT Handbook

 No-Show/Reinstatement Fee

-Candidates who cannot take the exam on their scheduled date and did not cancel or reschedule with adequate time, considered as a “No Show” candidate.
-“No Show” candidates are not eligible for a refund of their examination fee.
-No-show candidates may, reschedule an exam after paying a $100 fee and will receive an updated authorization to reflect their original expiration date.
-If one’s authorization has not yet expired, reschedule up to one year from the date of their initial approval to test notice.
+Candidates who cannot take the exam on their scheduled date and did not cancel or reschedule with adequate time are considered as a “No-Show” candidate.
+“No-Show” candidates are not eligible for a refund of their examination fee.
+No-Show candidates may reschedule an exam after paying a $100 fee and will receive an updated authorization to reflect their original expiration date.
+If one’s authorization has not yet expired, they may reschedule up to one year from the date of their initial approval to test notice.

 New vs Reapplying Application